TechActivate781/EasyDISM/README.md

 - Getting information from a Windows image

 To use this app, simply launch the .exe.
-The app requires Windows 8.1 to run (although it should run on build 9477 or 9471); commands were changed in the aforementioned builds
+The app requires Windows 8.1 to run (although it should run on build 9477 or 9471); commands were changed in the one of the aforementioned builds